Ramkumar Ramanathan

 Ramanathan Ramkumar (born 8 November 1994) is an Indian professional tennis player.
-He has been ranked as high as No. 111 in singles by the Association of Tennis Professionals (ATP), which he achieved in July 2018, and in doubles at No. 58 achieved in August 2022.
+He has been ranked as high as world No. 111 in singles by the ATP, which he achieved in July 2018, and in doubles at No. 58, achieved in August 2022.
+Ramkumar is currently the No. 3 ranked Indian player.
 He has represented India in the Davis Cup.
-In 2018, he became the first Indian player to reach an ATP Tour singles final since Somdev Devvarman in 2011.

 Personal and early life

-Ramanathan started playing tennis at the age of five.
-He was introduced to the sport by his father Ramanathan.
-His mother's name is Alagammai and sister's name is Uma.
-Both his parents are into the textile business.
-He speaks English, Spanish and Tamil.
-He trains at Sanchez-Casal Academy in Barcelona, Spain.
-He is currently pursuing B.A. in Economics at Loyola College.
+Ramkumar was born to Ramanathan Chettiar and Alagammai Aachi in a Nattukottai Nagarathar family in Karaikudi, Tamil Nadu.
+Both his parents are in the textile business.
+He has a sister named Uma.
+He started playing tennis at the age of five, introduced to the sport by his father.
+He trains at the Sanchez-Casal Academy in Barcelona, Spain.
+He graduated with a B.A. in economics from Loyola College, Chennai.
+He speaks Tamil, English and Spanish.

 Career

-2008–2010: Junior Career and Turning Pro
+2008–2010: Junior career and turning pro

 Ramanathan began playing tennis at the age of five, turning professional in 2009.